Human Resource Services

 Supervision of Children or Vulnerable Adults

-Background checks are required for positions with duties involving supervision, care, or treatment of children, vulnerable adults, or individuals with mental illness or developmental disabilities.
+Background checks are required for positions with duties involving supervision, care, or treatment of children under 16 years old, vulnerable adults, or individuals with mental illness or developmental disabilities.
 (RCW 43.43.832)

 Disclosure of Convictions